akspa0/showTools/soundContextTools/memory-bank/progress.md

 - Complete and test finalization stage for MP3 outputs and metadata
 - Ensure robust fallback logic for LLM output
 - Ongoing documentation and memory bank updates as the project evolves
+- Further harden error handling to ensure no accidental PII leaks in rare error cases.
+- Optionally, add a test suite to simulate resume/status on output folders with various edge cases.

 ## Current Status